kpchi/hackaguide/Pre-Planning/Volunteers.md

 Speaking of being kept in the loop - with the wealth of information available, how do you keep track of everything?
 Here are some ways:

 - Slack
-  - Full Team Discussions
+  - Full Team Discussions.
   - Announcements of issues / news the team needs to be aware of.
 - Google Drive
-  - Centralised repository for files
+  - Centralised repository for files.
   - Meeting minutes, spreadsheets to keep track of budgets etc.
 - Trello
   - Can act as a summary of tasks.
 Easy to see at a glance what needs to be done by when.